The page has been translated by Gen AI.

 Table.
 Quick Query Minimum Specifications

-StorageFile StorageA storage that allows multiple client servers to share files through network connections
+StorageFile StorageA storage system that enables multiple client servers to share files over a network connection.

 Release Note